seregazhuk/seregazhuk.github.io_old/_drafts/2017-11-13-memcached-reactphp-p4.md

 }
 {% endhighlight %}

 We have extracted custom `assertPromiseResolvesWith()` assertion.
 It tries to resolve a promise.
 If the promise is resolved it checks the resolved value with an expected one.
 If the promise is rejected the test fails with a nice clear message.
-By default this assert waits for 2 seconds, because without `$timeout` `Block\await()` function is going to wait endlessly.
+By default, this assertion waits for 2 seconds, because without `$timeout` `Block\await()` function is going to wait endlessly.

 For example, if our promise rejects we will get a nice message explaining it: